slacy/openmusictheory.github.io/cantusFirmus.md

 - mostly stepwise motion, but with some leaps (mostly small leaps)
 - no repetition of "motives" or "licks"
 - any large leaps (fourth or larger) are followed by step in opposite direction
-- no more than two leaps in a row; no consecutive leaps in the same direction
+- no more than two leaps in a row; no consecutive leaps in the same direction (Fux's F-major *cantus* is an exception, where the back-to-back descending leaps outline a consonant triad.)
 - the leading tone progresses to the tonic
 - in minor, the leading tone only appears in the penultimate bar; the raised submediant is only used when progressing to that leading tone

+Before composing a *cantus firmus* from scratch, try building a well formed *cantus* around the following skeleton.
+Length, starting pitch, penultimate pitch, ending pitch, and climax have been provided.
+Create a smooth, consonant melodic line that exemplifies the characteristics listed above.

+***insert Trinket example: Key of D, d s s s b s s s e d***

 [CFs]: Graphics/counterpoint/cantusFirmi.pdf